lightstep/cloud-native-observability/06 - effective-investigation.md

-This is why our observability tools all kinda look the same if you turn your head and squint; The market forces optimization around 'table stakes' features such as query builders and visualizations, creating a dillemma for new entrants -- buyers don't want different unless you can prove that different will save them money in the short term.
+This is why our observability tools all kinda look the same if you turn your head and squint; The market forces optimization around 'table stakes' features such as query builders and visualizations, creating a dilemma for new entrants -- buyers don't want different unless you can prove that different will save them money in the short term.
 This has lead to a great stagnation, where innovation is leashed to short-term financial incentives, benefiting nobody.